The 20 Best Prolidase Deficiency Doctors in Japan

 Kanazawa, JP

-Hiroto Ono practices in Kanazawa, Japan.
+Hiroto Ono practices practicing medicine in Kanazawa, Japan.
 Mr. Ono is rated as an Advanced expert by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Linear Nevus Sebaceous Syndrome, Prolidase Deficiency, Epidermal Nevus, and Hypersensitivity Vasculitis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Linear Nevus Sebaceous Syndrome, Prolidase Deficiency, Epidermal Nevus, and Blue Rubber Bleb Nevus Syndrome.

 Advanced in Prolidase Deficiency